metaplex-foundation/developer-hub/src/pages/guides/solana-programs.md

 ---

 ## Solana Programs
-Solana programs are executable code that runs on the Solana blockchain.
+Solana programs are **executable code** that runs on the Solana blockchain.
 They are similar to smart contracts on other blockchain platforms, but with some distinct characteristics and optimizations specific to Solana.

 #### Key Characteristics:
-- Stateless: Solana programs do not store state internally.
+- **Stateless**: Solana programs do not store state internally.
 Instead, state is stored in accounts.
-- Written in Rust: Programs are typically written in Rust, leveraging Solana's libraries and tooling.
+- **Written in Rust**: Programs are typically written in Rust, leveraging Solana's libraries and tooling.
-Executed by Transactions: Programs are invoked by transactions that specify the program ID and the required accounts.
+- **Executed by Transactions**: Programs are invoked by transactions that specify the program ID and the required accounts.

 ## Accounts
-Accounts are a fundamental part of the Solana blockchain and are used to store both data and SOL (the native cryptocurrency).
+Accounts are a fundamental part of the Solana blockchain and are **used to store both data and SOL**.
 Each account has an owner, which is a program that can modify its data.

 #### Types of Accounts:
-- Data Accounts: Store arbitrary data used by programs.
+- **Data Accounts**: Store arbitrary data used by programs.
-- Token Accounts: Manage token balances (similar to ERC-20 tokens on Ethereum).
+- **Token Accounts**: Manage token balances (similar to ERC-20 tokens on Ethereum).
-Program Accounts: Contain the executable code of a Solana program.
+- **Program Accounts**: Contain the executable code of a Solana program.

 ## Instructions
-Instructions are operations sent to Solana programs.
+Instructions are **operations** sent to Solana programs.
 They are included in transactions and specify which accounts the program should operate on, as well as any additional data needed to perform the operation.

 #### Key Elements of Instructions:
-- Program ID: Identifies the program to be executed.
+- **Program ID**: Identifies the program to be executed.
-- Accounts: A list of accounts that the instruction will read from or write to.
+- **Accounts**: A list of accounts that the instruction will read from or write to.
-- Data: Custom data required to perform the instruction.
+- **Data**: Custom data required to perform the instruction.

 ## State Management
-In Solana, the state is managed externally from the programs, stored in accounts.
+In Solana, the state is **managed externally** from the programs, stored in accounts.
 This separation of state and logic enables higher scalability and efficiency.

 #### State Management Workflow:
-- Account Creation: Create accounts to store data.
+- **Account Creation**: Create accounts to store data.
-- Program Execution: Execute a program with instructions specifying which accounts to read from or write to.
+- **Program Execution**: Execute a program with instructions specifying which accounts to read from or write to.
-- State Update: Programs modify the state by updating the data in accounts.
+- **State Update**: Programs modify the state by updating the data in accounts.

 #### Example Workflow
 1. Define a Program: